Jeresie/git-basic-exercises/README.md

-Supercalifragilistic Tippy Staphylococci Just typing in some stuff about me
+Making some arbitrary changes to this flie Supercalifragilistic Tippy Staphylococci Just typing in some stuff about me